 - The current value is deleted when you enter the first character.
 Enter the value again. - Use the and keys to move the cursor within the current value.
-You can now edit the characters of the current value or add characters.

-Use the BSP key to delete the character to the left of the cursor.

-- Use the Shift key to toggle between the Shift layer and standard layer of the keyboard.
+You can now edit the characters of the current value or add characters. - Use the BSP key to delete the character to the left of the cursor. - Use the shift layer and standard layer of the keyboard.
 When you toggle the layer, the key labels on the screen keyboard change. - Select Help to view the infotext of the IO field.
 This button is only enabled if infotext has been configured for the IO fields. - 3.
-Select to confirm your entries or cancel them with ESC.
-Both actions close the screen keyboard.
+Select to confirm your entries or cancel them with screen keyboard.